 A few other tips to keep in mind is to leave a little extra time for checking in.
 Customs and immigration can take time so always be mindful of that.
 Whenever I’m traveling internationally on flights while overseas, I always get to the airport earlier than normal.
 You’re not familiar with the airport, there’s a language barrier and you just never know.
 Sometimes airports are easy, sometimes they’re a hot mess.
 I have almost missed flights due to hot mess airports!
 Don’t be like me!
 Give yourself that extra half hour to an hour that you normally would just to be safe.

 Cell Phones & Cash

 As for cash, I always bring my ATM card and pull money out of an ATM at my destination.
 There’s always one as soon as you land usually at baggage claim.
 I’ve never not seen one when I traveled.
 This will give you the best exchange rate and save you money.
 And PS, Ally Bank offers no fees.
 Call your credit card company to see which charges an exchange rate fee.
 Some may and some may not.
-I have one card that doesn’t so I’m usually in charge of buying all the things.
+I have one card that doesn’t so I’m usually in charge of buying all the things and it is deemed my travel credit card.
 I then use Splitwise with friends to split tabs during the trip.
 It’s my favorite app!

 International Travel Carry On Tips